ShatteredRealms/chat-service/README.md

 ```

 ## Migrations
-:exclamation: **Note: Migrations are only required when using a pgx repository.** :exclamation:

 Any changes to the underlying database schema should be reflected with a migration file in the migrations folder.
 The following command will generate a new migration file.
 ```bash
 migrate create -ext sql -dir migrations